-For behavior design the Nao Devils and previous Dortmund teams relied mostly on XABSL (Extensible Agent Behavior Specification Language).
+Nao Devils as well as previous Dortmund teams implemented behavior mostly by utilising XABSL (Extensible Agent Behavior Specification Language).
 XABSL was developed in its original form in 2004 using XML syntax [21] in Darmstadt and Berlin and adapted in 2005 to its current C-like syntax and a new ruby-based compiler by the Microsoft Hellhounds.

-Behavior is specified by option graphs.
-Beginning from the root option, subsequent options are activated similar to a decision tree until reaching a leaf, i.e. an option representing a basic skill like "walk" or "execute\special\action" which are parameterized by the calling option.
+To this end, behavior is specified by option graphs.
+Beginning from the root option, subsequent options are activated similar to a decision tree until reaching a leaf, i.e. an option representing a basic skill like "walk" or "execute_special_action" which are parameterized by the calling option.
 Each option contains a state machine to compute the activation decision based on a number of input symbols provided by other modules (see section 3.1).
 Part of the soccer playing option graph is shown in figure 4.1 as a demonstration example.

-The behavior is divided in the three basic playing roles, striker, supporter and goalie.
-While the latter, due to the rules, has a fixed role and behavior, the striker and supporter switch roles dynamically, based on transmitted soccer action symbols and situational awareness.
-Details about the structure of the team communication can be found in [7] section 3.5.4.
+The behavior is divided into a number of playing roles, namely defender, striker, supporter and goalie.
+Dynamic role switching is performed between the defender, striker and supporter role.
+Despite of this, the goalie can't change its role due to the current version of the SPL rules.
+Team play is based on transmitted soccer action symbols and situational awareness.
+Details about the structure of the team communication can be found in [7].

 While it is possible to design complex behavior using XABSL, several tasks may prove difficult or impossible to specify using XABSL alone, e.g. robust and efficient path planning including obstacle avoidance and also any strategic team behavior extending beyond simple role switching.
-Therefore several possibilities were investigated to augment XABSL.
+Therefore several possibilities were investigated to augment XABSL: The remainder of this chapter is structured as follows: Section 4.1 gives a brief overview of the dynamic role management and overall behavior which was successfully applied during the RoboCup 2011 competition.
+Sections 4.2 and 4.3 demonstrate a description of the technical preconditions on which the current behavior implemented in XABSL is relying on.
+The last Section 4.4 describes the features of the XABSL Debug Tool which is part of the CodeRelease 2011 and provides a short user guide.